 Fixtures and Competitions

 During the netball term there are fixtures every week for the different age groups, with more than 10 staff helping and providing support for the teams.
 Any student interested in netball would see tournaments available for U10 and U11 age groups against 14 or more schools at Preparatory level.
 This includes an annual tournament which has been held at New Hall for over 40 years.
-The CESSSA tournaments are also usually held at New Hall.
+The CESSSA tournaments are held annually which each year group enters with the winners crowned district champions.
 During the Michaelmas term, our Netball Academy teams compete in Independent National Schools, England National Schools and Essex Cup competitions.
+Finally each year group also takes part in an interhouse competition at the end of the Lent term.

-Netball players at New Hall are fortunate to participate in a number of sports tours: The Year 8 netball teams travel to Cardiff each year to take part in the annual Challenge Cup competition against Welsh junior clubs and receive training sessions from Super League guest coaches; there are also regular European tours for older students.
-Players travel to locations such as Malta to take part in fixtures and experience coaching from Netball Europe coaches.
-A long haul tour is scheduled every three years for pupils in Years 11,12 and 13, with the last being a combined hockey and netball tour to South Africa in July 2016.
+Netball players at New Hall are fortunate to participate in a number of sports tours: The Year 9 & 10 netball teams travel to La Manga bi-annually to take part in fixtures against overseas schools, many of whom play a different style of netball.
+On this trip they also have the opportunity to be coached by current Super league and England Roses players.
+A long haul tour is scheduled every three years for pupils in Years 11,12 and 13, with the last being a combined hockey and netball tour to Malaysia in July 2019.
+There are also opportunities for all players to attend Super league fixtures as well as England Test matches.

-The Academy allows the best players at the school to train all year round.
-As part of this programme, a senior team is entered into the Chelmsford and District Senior League to compete throughout the winter against tough adult competition.
+The Academy allows the best players at the school to train all year round through additional invite only lunchtime and afterschool practices.
 Students who compete are encouraged to attend trials for the England Netball pathways which includes satellite, county and regional academies.
-Alongside this, they can also attend trials for local Super League franchisees including Hertfordshire Mavericks and Surrey Storm.
+Alongside this, they can also attend trials for local Super League franchisees including London Pulse, Saracens Mavericks and Surrey Storm.

-Rugby is the main sport played by boys at New Hall in both the Michaelmas and Lent terms with fixtures taking place on all Saturdays.
+Rugby is the main sport played by boys at New Hall in the Michaelmas term with the majority of fixtures taking place on Saturdays.
 There is an extensive rugby programme in place for all age groups.
 Players train twice a week after school until the October half term.
-After this break they have one rugby session after school along with a functional movement/conditioning session which is completed on the track or in the Fitness Suite.
+After this break they have the option to use one of the rugby sessions as a functional movement/conditioning session which is completed on the track or in the Fitness Suite.
 To accompany this, the boys also have a games session every week in which they could also have cup matches or additional training.

-New Hall has eight rugby pitches and our fantastic facilities enable us to host two Rugby 7s tournaments along with various Essex County 7s tournaments.
+New Hall has seven grass rugby pitches and a recently laid 3G rugby pitch which provides our students with an opportunity to play and train throughout the season, our fantastic facilities enable us to host two Rugby tournaments along with various Essex County 7s tournaments.
 As the boys progress through the school, the strength and conditioning aspect of rugby is highlighted with specific sessions run during the week in conjunction with the rugby programme to maximise the development of the boys.

 Fixtures and Competitions

 The majority of rugby fixtures are completed on Saturdays with a comprehensive and challenging fixture list for all age groups and abilities.
-Block fixtures currently include St Joseph’s, Ipswich; Trinity, Croydon; The Leys and Harrow School.
+Block fixtures currently include The Perse, Ipswich; Eltham, Sevenoaks; Brentwood, Felsted and Merchant Taylors.

-Our teams are entered into the U13 School Sport Magazine National Cup, the U14 and U16 Essex Cup and the U15 and 1st XV NatWest Cup.
-In the last three years, the school has reached the last 32 in the country on two occasions and the last 16 once.
+Our teams are entered into the U14 School Sport Magazine National Cup, the U14 and U16 Essex Cup and the U15 and 1st XV NatWest Cup.
+In recent years, the school has reached the last 32 in the country on two occasions and the last 16 once.

 A touring programme is set for rugby for all age groups throughout the school.
-There is an annual three day UK tour for Year 7 boys to Gloucester.
+There is an annual three day UK tour for Year 7 boys.
 In Year 9, there is an opportunity to travel to a European country and then in Year 11 or in the Sixth Form, the players have a chance to be selected for an international tour.
-In 2016, the team travelled to Canada for 15 days following the successful tour to Ireland in the summer of 2015.
+In 2016 and 2019 the team travelled to Canada for 15 days following the successful tour to Ireland in the summer of 2015.

 Academy sessions are run throughout the Trinity term for our top achieving pupils within the sport.
 The idea of the academy is to provide not only additional rugby training but also develop pupils as athletes looking at strength and conditioning, nutrition and the mental aspects of elite competition.
 These pupils are the ones who are involved in Essex Rugby and Saracens or show the potential to be involved in this pathway.

 Swimming at New Hall provides students of all ages with the opportunity to learn, improve and compete throughout the academic year.
-The sport is led by Joanna Vandermeulen, Head of Swimming.
+The sport is led by Jennifer Rice, Head of Swimming.

 Fixtures and Competitions